 Commercial sponsorship may be financial or in-kind (e.g. provision of drugs or devices).
 Fees for in-kind support by commercial agencies may be waived for investigator-initiated studies if the following conditions are included in a WA Health approved clinical trial agreement:

-Applications by individual researchers for non-sponsored projects or for competitive grant applications will not attract a fee.
-The fee structure is listed as follows:
+Applications by individual researchers for non-sponsored projects or for competitive grant applications may not attract a fee.
+Please contact the RGO to discuss.
+The fee structure for commercially sponsored trials is as follows:

 |New application (HREC and Governance review)||$5500|